We don't want anyone to miss out on the fun! Customers with autism and special needs are catered for at Rush trampoline parks...

 Rush are proud members of the International Association of Trampoline Parks (IATP).
 In order to receive the highly regarded IATP stamp, our parks are regularly been inspected and graded by an independent adjudicator who measures our equipment and safety standards.
 After our inspection in June 2018, we were only one of two parks out of two who passed their rigorous tests first time.

-We acknowledge that accidents can and still do happen to both professionals and amateurs. prepared, accidents nevertheless still do happen.
 When participating in new sporting activities, you should set yourself incremental goals.
 We would only ever encourage trained professionals to attempt complex moves.

+We have created a remote safety briefing video which ALL CUSTOMERS must watch online before they visit the park.
 Follow our safety rules and the chances of injury are even less.

 Rush has a number of lockers available for valuables.
 These are offered on a first-come, first served basis.
 Your property is left in these lockers entirely at your own risk.